 These payments are subject to legal limits.
 The maximum weekly amount an employee can receive is £464.00 per week, and this is limited to a predefined period.
 Unfortunately, this same scheme does not offer any protection to agency workers or self-employed contractors.
 Agency workers should always contact their agencies to see where they stand, while the first port of call for employees should be the administrator of their former employer.

-If you work for a company that has become insolvent, this can mean one of the following four things:
+If you work for a company that has become insolvent, this can mean one of the following 5 things.
+Each of these will have slightly different implications for employees.

 - Administration – this occurs when an employer asks an administrator to come into the company to try and keep it going.